dreamcatcher-tech/network/ideas/Dreamcatcher/DreamEther/AI UI/Jest testing of AI Agents.md

 Roll ups of a per file, or per chunk of a file that gpt rolls up shares and reasoning into every more summarized points.
 To drill down, it changes its scope and loads up what it said at each point and begins its defense from there.

 Attribution for for LLM type prompting should be different again, and should be much easier since it is less input and far more deleted things.
 Then we use the agent codepath calculation somehow ?

+Matrix testing where different models are used in the same test.

+Graph showing the performance growth over time.
+Could generate the graph using gpt as the outputer where it stores a file, and then modifies an svg to show the graph.